 Anglers have been using top water baits, mid water divers and lures, along with plastic worms.
 We host bass fishing trips in custom boats for guys, couples, corporate fishing events, and family bass fishing charters.

 Hidalgo Lodge is highly dedicated to delivering first class services to all of our fishing & hunting guests.
 You will feel “at home” and part of our family.
 Delicious meals are served daily; breakfast, lunch, dinner, snacks, our famous Paloma Bandido, hors d’oeuvres, margaritas and a variety of beverages.

-Lake Huites is one of the hottest bass lakes in the world is Lake Huites, located on Mexico's West Coast, outside the city of Los Mochis.
+Lake Huites is one of the hottest bass lakes in the world, located on Mexico's West Coast, outside the city of Los Mochis.
 This man-made reservoir was initially stocked with Florida strain largemouth bass fingerlings to jump start the fishery.
 These bass have taken a liking to the mountainous climate, long growing season and an abundant, protein-rich diet of tilapia and shad and the bass are growing at a rate of 1 1/2 to 2 lbs a year.

 Lake Zimapan is an arch dam on the Moctezuma River, about 87 miles from the city of Queretaro.
 The primary purpose of the dam is hydroelectric power production and it services a 292 MW power station with water.
 The lake is approximately 9 square miles in surface and in some places exceeds 600 ft. in depth with crystal clear water.

-The average number of fish per boat per day is 50-100, with a lake record of 11 lbs.
-8 oz.
+The average number of fish per boat per day is 50-100.

 Contact Tommy now to plan your great Mexico bass fishing vacation.